-Most studies focused on 1-4 species, with only 10 studies researching the frost tolerance of more than five gymnosperm species.
-These studies were designed to measure the frost tolerance of either species that belonged to the same taxonomic group [48-51], or species that belonged to the same geographical area [12,52,53].
+Most studies focused on 1-4 species, with only ten studies researching the frost tolerance of more than five gymnosperm species.
+These studies were designed to measure the frost tolerance of either species that belonged to the same taxonomic group [47-50], or species that belonged to the same geographical area [12,51,52].

-In some cases, freezing tests were performed on whole branches, and measurements were done on separate organs [54,55], or the tests were performed on whole plants, with measurements conducted on separate organs [56,57].
-In field tests, assessment was also occasionally performed on separate organs [58].
-However, freeze testing of individual needles [59], stems [60,61] and buds [62] also occurred.
-Studies performed measurements on freeze treated cut branches, whole plants and needles (Figure 3) on their own or in combination.
+In some cases, freezing tests were performed on whole branches, and measurements were done in separate organs [53,54], or the tests were performed on whole plants, with measurements conducted on separate organs [55,56].
+In field tests, assessment was also occasionally performed on separate organs [57].
+However, freeze testing of individual needles [58], stems [59,60] and buds [61] also occurred.
+Studies performed measurements on freeze treated cut branches, whole plants, and needles (Figure 3), on their own or in combination.
 Needles were the most studied individual organ.